orchestracities/ngsi-timeseries-api/docs/manuals/user/contributing.md

 We welcome contributions and value your ideas.
 Please use GitHub Issues if you would like to suggest ideas, request new features or enhancements, or report bugs.
 To contribute code, open a GitHub Pull Requests.
-If you are new to the project, we kindly ask you to review [QuantumLeap]'s [contribution guidelines][contrib] as well as FIWARE's [contribution requirements][fiware-contrib].
+If you are new to the project, we kindly ask you to review QuantumLeap's [contribution guidelines][contrib] as well as FIWARE's [contribution requirements][fiware-contrib].